thomas-saigre/2-opt/readme.md

 The set of all cities is represented with a weighted complete graph, the weight of each edge corresponding to the distance between the two cities.

-It is impossible to know efficiently the exact solution of such a problem, as soon as the number of cities is large (even 20 cities can take a relly long time), the complexity of the algorithm consisting of testing all the paths is in $O(n!)$.
-The algorithm of the *2-opt*, which runs in $O(n^2)$, will only give a relatively small path, but we won't be any mean to know if the result will be the shortest...
+It is impossible to know efficiently the exact solution of such a problem, as soon as the number of cities is large (even 20 cities can take a relly long time), the complexity of the algorithm consisting of testing all the paths is in *O(n!)*.
+The algorithm of the *2-opt*, which runs in *O(n²)*, will only give a relatively small path, but we won't be any mean to know if the result will be the shortest...